wanjohiryan/Arc3dia/README.md

 I came upon m1k1o's [n.eko](https://github.com/m1k1o/neko) and after making some adjustments for my nvidia GPU, it worked!

-I could now play online with anyone, run multiple games on the same machine, save and sync game progress between computers.
+Now i could play online with anyone, run multiple games on the same machine, save and sync game progress between computers.
 It was a miracle.

 >And that's how qwantify was born :)

 ## 💘 Features

 > qwantify was (and still is) highly inspired by Google's Stadia

-> Long live Linux 💝
+_Long live Linux 💝_

 - **Crowd Play** - play online together with friends, right from your browser.
 Turn any game into multiplayer.
 - **State Share** - transfer game play progress between devices or to friends